Key Takeaways

 Advantages:

-- No repairs or improvements needed
+- No repairs or improvements typically required.

-- No showings to coordinate with tenants
+- Fewer showings to coordinate with tenants.

 Timeline: 2-6 months